 There are a number of different names for the account-based model:

-All refer to a relatively similar approach: sales, marketing, and other relevant teams work together to close targeted, individual accounts with an approach that’s unique to that client’s needs.
+All refer to a relatively similar approach: Sales, marketing, and other relevant teams working together to close targeted, individual accounts using an approach that’s unique to that client’s needs.

 No matter what you call it, this approach isn’t altogether new: Enterprise salespeople have used an account-level approach for a long time.